jhesch/dirty-bits/README.md

 There might be some files under `frontend` that you do not want to trigger a build, like other markdown files with a `.md` extension.
-Any files included by a previous patterns like `frontend/**` can be excluded with a negated pattern later in the list, like `!*.md`
+Any files included by a previous pattern like `frontend/**` can be excluded with a negated pattern later in the list, like `!*.md` in the example below.

 ### Example rules file